MiroKeimioniemi/digital-fabrication-portfolio/content/post/week-1/index.md

 deadline for all the assignments 🙏.

 Now, during the third week, I have tried to systematically make sure that I have satisfied all the assignment requirements.
-I finalized the look of the website by adjusting scaling and margins of different HTML elements as well as images, built the automatic image processing pipeline, organized all pages and wrote this documentation.
+I finalized the look of the website by adjusting the scaling and margins of different HTML elements, styling the images to be more card-like, building the automatic image processing pipeline, organizing all pages and writing this documentation.
 The most notable, non-sass changes are detailed below.

 I added "Previous week" and "Next week" buttons to the weekly assignment posts, that only show up when there are other posts, by copying the `single.html` file from `themes/hugo-theme-stack/layouts/_default` to `layouts/_default` and adding the following piece of code: